The artisan district smelled like peanut oil and exhaust.

 The bad shoulder.
 The one Iharu had taped that morning.
 The pain went down to his elbow in one bright line.

-He caught the wrist on the second swing.
-He felt the joint give before he heard it.
+He caught the wrist on the second swing and heard the joint give a beat after it happened.
 His forearm went into the man's throat.
 The man went into the brick wall the way a sack of something heavy goes into a wall, which is not gracefully.

 The wrench hit the gutter.